 If you really can’t think of anything original, there are online password generators that can help.
 And if you’re forgetful, tools like LastPass store your passwords safely so you don’t have to remember then all.

 7. Restrict user permissions

 Most websites have multiple users who legitimately access the site for different reasons e.g. web designer, marketing department and SEO team.
 Make sure you assign the right roles and permissions to each user.
-Administrative access should be given sparingly, and others should be contributors or authors to avoid fundamental changes being made to your website either unwittingly or maliciously.
+Administrative access should be given sparingly to avoid fundamental changes being made to your website either unwittingly or maliciously.